dthain/opsys-sp22/project5/index.md

 The program exits because the page fault handler isn't written yet.
 That is your job!

 Try this as a getting started exercise.
-If you run the program with an equal number of pages and frames, then we don't actually need a disk.
+If you run the program with an equal number of pages and frames, then you don't actually need a disk.
 Instead, you can simply make page N map directly to frame N, and do nothing else.
 So, modify the page fault handler to do exactly that: